rockettheme/docs/Docs/joomla/basic/menu_manager.md

 ![][new_menu_3]

 :   1.
-Once you've saved your new menu, it should appear in the Menu Manager.
+Once you have saved your new menu, it should appear in the Menu Manager.
 [75%, 15%]

-Once you've saved your new menu, it should appear in the **Menu Manager** (point 1).
+Once you have saved your new menu, it should appear in the **Menu Manager** (point 1).
 This is also the page you'll use to edit and manage your new menu.

 Managing Your Menus
 ---------